Home Talcum Powder Talc and Cancer

 A number of epidemiological studies have shown a link between the use of talcum powder and ovarian cancer.

-A 2016 study led by Cramer suggests that women who regularly dust their genital region with talc have a 33 percent higher risk of developing ovarian cancer than women who don’t use baby powder.
+A 2016 study led by Cramer suggests that women who regularly dust their genital region with talc have a 33% higher risk of developing ovarian cancer than women who don’t use baby powder.

 A 2015 study by Dr. Roberta Ness had similar findings.
-It concluded that talc use boosts a woman’s ovarian cancer risk by 30 percent to 60 percent and eliminating the use of talcum powder could protect more than a quarter of women who develop the devastating disease.
+It concluded that talc use boosts a woman’s ovarian cancer risk by 30% to 60% and eliminating the use of talcum powder could protect more than a quarter of women who develop the devastating disease.

 What Expert Agencies Say About Talcum Powder and Ovarian Cancer